Stepping Stones teachers are highly qualified to enhance each child’s growth and development in a stimulating atmosphere of warmth and understanding.

 Joined our team in April 2015

-Mr. Trever joins us with a Bachelor’s Degree in Education and Human Development from Cal State East Bay.
+Mr. Trever is a Bay Area native and has his Bachelor’s Degree in Human Development from Cal State East Bay.
 He believes, “A good teacher not only is able to educate effectively, but is also able to understand their students and guide them through their challenges.
-Considering that the first five years of a child’s life are the most crucial, they need a positive role model consistently in their lives.
-This is what inspired me to become a teacher.”
-Trever started working in early childhood the summer of 2012 in Castro Valley and has been continuing his education to further his career as a teacher at Cal State East Bay.
-He has lived in the Bay Area his entire life and currently lives in San Francisco.
-For fun Trever is either riding his bike and hiking through national parks or he’s at home studying or cooking.
-His favorite children’s book is Harold and the Purple Crayon by Crockett Johnson.
+Considering that the first five years of a child’s life are the most crucial, they need a positive role model consistently in their lives.”
+This is what inspired him to become a teacher.
+He began working in early childhood the summer of 2012 in Castro Valley.
+Trever enjoys riding his bike and hiking through national parks.
+He also loves to cook.
+Hi favorite children’s book is Harold and the Purple Crayon by Crockett Johnson.

 Miss Emily is a San Franciscan native who has been working with children since 2014.
 She graduated from City College in Child Development and has been working with children in Afterschool programs and camps and now preschool.
 Miss Emily loves to sing, hula hoop, and bargain shop!
 Her favorite children’s book is The Very Hungry Caterpillar by Eric Carle.